 Just starting out, a mobile IV therapy business can generate around $175,000 in annual revenue by providing two client sessions a day for six days a week.
 This can lead to profits of up to $61,000 with an average industry margin of 35% (source).
 However, those operating full-service IV hydration lounges have the potential to make much more.
 Booking 8-10 clients a day can result in annual revenue of $600,000 and an estimated profit of $210,000.
 The global IV industry is currently valued at $11 billion and is expected to grow by 8% by 2028 (source).

 What is the target market for IV hydration?

 IV hydration therapy targets consumers from age 18 to 60, with the most common clients at 25-40 years old.
 Those willing to pay a premium for the convenience, health benefits, and experience of IV hydration therapy make up the target market.
 This includes individuals who are interested in wellness and beauty treatments, energy and immune boosters, or require healthcare services due to chronic diseases.

 How to start an IV hydration business, takeaways

 If you’re thinking of starting an IV hydration business, you’ll need to invest in some essential equipment and learn how to market your services.

 But once you get started, this type of business can have a big earning potential – especially if you focus on providing excellent customer service.

-Starting an IV hydration business can be a great way to provide a needed service to customers looking to meet their wellness goals with an alternative to traditional medical care.
+Starting a successful IV hydration business can be a great way to provide an essential service and join the health and wellness movement, helping customers meet their goals with an alternative to traditional medical care.